ECE 606 - Algorithm Design and Analysis

 - M. Mitzenmacher and E. Upfal, Probability and Computing: Randomized Algorithms and Probabilistic Analysis, 2005

-Papers and electronic references may be made available on the course website.
+Papers and electronic references will be made available on the course website which is on LEARN.